curt2008/FIFA16-Unofficial-Mobile-API/README.md

 FIFA15-Unofficial-API
 =================

+### Functionality
+This system no longer works as of the most recent updates by EA.

 ### Hire me
-If you're interested in a fully functioning FIFA 15 Autobuyer or FIFA 15 Coin selling website then be sure to drop me an email at admin@curtiscrewe.co.uk or add me on skype : bws-curtis
+If you're interested in any website development work then be sure to drop me an email at admin@curtiscrewe.co.uk or add me on skype : bws-curtis

 ### Starting
 ```php